 There is a national movement among licensing boards of Licensed Professional Counselors to make licensure between states easier to secure.
 With our fluid society, the advancement of technology and the emergence of “distance counseling”, it is increasingly clear of the importance of counseling across state lines.
 For example, in North Carolina, 41 of the 100 counties border other states.
 A North Carolina Licensed Professional Counselor is prohibited (other than very short term contact) from counseling across state lines without a license in an adjoining state.
 This condition also exists for Virginia, Tennessee and South Carolina.

-Therefore, we hope to enact legislation that will allow The North Carolina Board of Licensed Professional Counselors to enter into reciprocity agreements with other states with similar licensure requirements.
+Therefore, we hope to enact legislation that will allow The North Carolina Board of Licensed Clinical Mental Health Counselors to enter into reciprocity agreements with other states with similar licensure requirements.
 The first objective would be to attempt negotiations with our contiguous states.
 An additional objective would be to negotiate agreements with other states, especially those east of the Mississippi River.

 If you have any questions about the legislative proposal, you can email email@example.com.

 Disclaimer: All information provided by the North Carolina Board of Licensed Clinical Mental Health Counselors (hereafter “the Board”) on this web site is made available to provide immediate access for the convenience of interested persons.
 While the Board believes the information to be reliable, human or mechanical error remains a possibility, as does delay in the posting or updating of information.
 Therefore, the Board makes no guarantee as to the accuracy, completeness, timeliness, currency, or for any errors or omissions, or for the use or results obtained from the use of this information.
 All access to and use of this web site is governed by the Disclaimers as set forth by the Board.